-Technically, when we delete an existing partition, then there is no need of extending it.
-We can simply create a new partition with the required size.
-In future, since the disk is in the GPT file system, it can be easily extended beyond 2TB.
+Technically, when we delete an existing partition, then there is no need to extend it.
+We can create a new partition with the required size.
+In the future, since the disk is in the GPT file system, it can be easily extended beyond 2TB.

-Also, you may not face this issue in the regular client, or physical servers since the physical disk may not go beyond 2TB.
-But in a data centre environment or virtualisation platforms such as Hyper-V or VMware and cloud-based solutions such as Microsoft Azure, you may have larger disks and partitions.
+Also, you may not face this issue in the regular client or physical servers since the physical disk may not go beyond 2TB.
+But you may have larger disks and partitions in a data center environment or virtualization platforms such as Hyper-V or VMware and cloud-based solutions such as Microsoft Azure.

 Next time if the extend volume is greyed out in a 2TB partition, check the disk style format, whether it is in MBR or GPT.